 Ongoing administration and compliance

-“Trusts work best when set up with a clear purpose and integrated into the wider plan.”
+“Trusts work best when set up with a clear purpose and integrated into the wider plan.
+Not losing the family money provides the greatest peace of mind above all else.”

 Lifetime gifting strategies that reduce IHT without undermining your lifestyle

-Small, regular gifts can chip away at future tax bills without changing your day-to-day life.
-We explain simple steps you can use now to pass value to loved ones while protecting the wider pool of assets.
+Small, regular gifts can chip away at future IHT bills without changing your day-to-day life.
+We explain straightforward steps you can use now to pass value to loved ones while protecting the wider pool of assets.

 Annual exemption and small gift rules: easy wins

 Use the £3,000 annual exemption each tax year.
-You can give this away free of inheritance tax and carry forward one year’s unused allowance.
+You can give this amount away free of IHT and carry forward one year’s unused allowance (so up to £6,000 in year two if you did not use the previous year’s allowance).

 Wedding and civil partnership gifts